BrookTsui/BrookTsui.github.io/_pages/interest.md

 It shocked me when knowing mass eigenstates are not necessarily interactive eigenstates.
 This results the massive neutrino oscillation, which has been observed by the SuperK and SNO, providing the first firm evidence of beyond the standard model.

-Currently neutrino physics has vast experimental progress but still cannot address competely theoretical puzzles from the tiny neutrino masses:
+Currently neutrino physics has vast experimental progress but still cannot address competely theoretical puzzles from the tiny but non-zero neutrino masses:
 1. What is the origin of neutrino mass?
 Is it Dirac or Majorana-type?
 2. why neutrino masses are far smaller than the proton mass and the electron mass?
 3. Whether there is a large CP violation in the neutrino sector?